madneon/mdnAnalogButtons/README.md

 Arduino library for multiple buttons on single analog pin

 # Usage
-4 buttons example using 1x10k and 4x1k resistors:
+4 buttons example using 1x10k and 4x1k resistors on A0 pin:

 ```
 #include <mdnAnalogButtons.h>